monzee/shiv/README.md

    are bound.
 This ensures that you can't inject view-related objects into a view model's constructor and cause a memory leak.

-   Install the generated module `shiv.FragmentBindings` to the subcomponent.
-In the factory or builder interface of the module, add a `@BindsInstance`- annotated `ViewModelStoreOwner` parameter/builder method.
+   Install the generated `shiv.SharedViewModelProviders` module to the view model component.
+In the factory or builder interface of the component, add a `@BindsInstance`-annotated `ViewModelStoreOwner` parameter/builder method.
+   Expose the fragment subcomponent or its factory/builder here.

     ```kotlin
     @Component(modules = [SharedViewModelProviders::class])